 The infamous airplane cold is caused by low cabin humidity, which weakens your natural defense systems.
 If you already have a weakened immune system, it may be wise to bring a face mask to protect yourself.
 You can also use a scarf or jacket around your face to avoid breathing in airborne germs.

-If you do happen to catch a bug, stock your medicine cabinet with clean, healthy cold & flu medicine.
-Try Genexa's cold and flu medicines and get 15% off your purchase with code HEALTHYTRAVEL!
+If you do happen to catch a bug, stock your medicine cabinet with clean, healthy cold and flu medicine like Genexa's Cold Crush and Flu Fix!

 Get your best sleep ever